nlamonaco86/Power_Nine/README.md

 The viewer can also search by set, and display each set one page at a time

-Upcoming functionality will include the baility to save and share custom or pre-made sets
+Upcoming functionality will include the ability to save and share custom or pre-made sets

 Another goal is functionality to save and share your "binders" with friends through social media & e-mail etc.